Why Learning Needs to be Co-Owned by HR and Business Units When Building Organisational Capability

 What is the impact of not doing this as it relates to building organisational capability?

-No change happens without widespread buy-in.
-When it comes to building organisational capability, buy-in becomes paramount, with everyone pulling in the right direction accountability the key.
+Change doesn’t happen without widespread buy-in.
+And when it comes to building organisational capability, buy-in becomes paramount, with the accountability of everyone pulling in the right direction being key.

-Co-ownership is also the stewardship of creating a learning culture.
-Without a culture of learning, stakeholders understand the business benefits of training.
+Co-ownership is also key for creating a learning culture.
+Without a culture of learning, stakeholders won’t understand the business benefits of training.
 HR and L&D also won’t have the social capital to explore the initiatives and innovations they need to, since there’s no tangible ROI felt by other functions.

 In this instance, HR’s focus remains the development aspect of learning, while function owners emphasise performance.
 That creates a divide between what the organisation needs (improved performance of capabilities) and how it gets done (strategic development)—in direct contention with the point of creating a capability-led strategy to begin with.